 SBA 7(a) Loans

-The Small Business Administration (SBA) began incentivizing lenders to fund small businesses by guaranteeing a certain percentage of loans that they offer to small businesses.
-This makes an SBA loan ideal for small business owners that are seeking financing for their restaurant.
+The Small Business Administration (SBA) guarantees a certain percentage of SBA loans.
+This makes an SBA 7(a) loan ideal for small business owners that are seeking financing for their restaurant.

 Business Line of Credit